Let me guess:

 Don’t run your toastmasters club like a business meeting.

-Go instead for passion and, for a place where personal growth overlaps with good humor and great fun.
+Go instead for passion and, for a place where personal growth overlaps with good humor, great fun, and true friendships.

-When it comes to Toastmasters’ clubs atmosphere, friendship always trumps leadership
+When it comes to Toastmasters’ clubs atmosphere, friendship trumps leadership

 A great Toastmasters president also runs efficient meetings.